jump-dev/jump-dev.github.io/pages/governance.md

 invited by a [core contributor](#core-contributors) to present their proposal at a [monthly developer call] for further discussion and community input.

-Non-code-related decisions, such long-term strategic planning for JuMP, should either be discussed in a Github issue, or tabled as an agenda item and discussed on a [monthly developer call].
+Non-code-related decisions, such as long-term strategic planning for JuMP, should either be discussed in a Github issue, or tabled as an agenda item and discussed on a [monthly developer call].

 If consensus on a non-financial decision cannot be achieved, the final decision will be made by the [BDFL](#benevolent-dictator-for-life).

-The [Steering Committee] can gain addition decision-making power if the [core contributors] decide to delegate.
+The [Steering Committee] can gain additional decision-making power if the [core contributors] decide to delegate.

 ### Conflict of Interest